 Refunds resulting from federal loans or grants are automatically refunded after the date of disbursement following federal guidelines.

-The St. John’s College 1Card is the official identification card of St. John’s College.
+The St. John’s College 1Card is the college’s official identification card.
 Issued to all members of the college community, it is required for identification and access to essential campus services.
-It also offers a convenient account for making purchases on campus.
+It also offers the convenient option of establishing an account for making purchases on campus.

-Meal Plans – Swipe the 1Card to access your meal plan at the Randall Dining Hall.
+Food Plans – Swipe the 1Card to access your food plan at the Randall Dining Hall.